kinsta-content/node-js-photo-sharing-app/Chapters/01 - Chapter 1/README.md

 ---

-# 1.5 The app we are going to build
+# 1.5 The App We Are Going To Build

 We will build a photo sharing application that allows users to add photos and post comments after they have signed up with an account.